z-prince/mod-0-project-be/section1/README.md

 # Section 1: ASKING QUESTIONS, Terminal and Ruby Foundations

 Section 1 is estimated to take a total of 6-10 hours to complete.
 Part C is the longest and most time intensive.
-This section of the project involves reading (both from this document as well as the 📒John Duckett book), 👩‍💻exercises, and 📝reflection questions.
+This section of the project involves reading, 👩‍💻exercises, and 📝reflection questions.
 Make sure to manage your time well so that should you get stuck and need help, you have plenty of time to do so and meet the deadline.

 - [Vocabulary](#Vocabulary)
 - [Part A: Asking Questions](#Part-A-Asking-Questions)